divyanshraj0408/MeetMates/README.md

 # RoomBall

-RoomBall is a web application designed exclusively for the students of Dr. Akhilesh Das Gupta Institute of Professional Studies.
-It allows students to connect with each other through random video calls, similar to Omegle.
+RoomBall is a web application designed exclusively for students.
+It allows students to connect with each other through random video calls.
 The platform aims to foster connections among students, helping them meet new people and share interests in a secure environment.

 ## Features